nvrbeen2fast/mycode/README.md

 # mycode (Python Basics)

 I am taking a python course to learn scripting and how to apply it to programs.
+This was executed from an external terminal.

 ## Getting Started